School of Graduate and Postdoctoral Studies

 - Submit the Application (after September 1)

-- Select the option listed as "School of Graduate and Postdoctoral Studies (Research PhD)" for Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) near the bottom of the list.
+- Select the program option listed as "School of Graduate and Postdoctoral Studies (Research PhD)" for Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS).
+This program option is listed near the very bottom of the available programs list in RFUCAS.

 - Early application is strongly encouraged.